vprabhudesai/ad-predictive-factors/README.md

 ## Project Overview
 **Description:**
 In this project, we will develop a machine learning classification model to predict Alzheimer's disease progression in patients based on various factors.
-Using patient data from "XXXXX" (insert datasource), we aim to identify the predictive factors that are most strongly associated with the likelihood of Alzheimer's disease.
+Using an Alzheimer's Disease patient dataset from Kaggle (Full Citation below in ReadMe file), we aim to identify the predictive factors that are most strongly associated with the likelihood of Alzheimer's disease.
 Our model will be built using Scikit-learn, and we will evaluate its performance using a variety of metrics.

 **Objective:**
 - Build a machine learning model that can predict the likelihood of Alzheimer's disease in patients.